thu-coai/cotk/docs/meta/dataloader.rst

       Terrible.
       0

-The data fields objects defines how dataloaders read the file, process the data, and provide the data to networks.
+The :class:`Field` instances define how dataloaders read the file, process the data, and provide the data to networks.
-See :ref:`data fields<field_ref>` for further details.
+See :ref:`fields<field_ref>` for further details.

 **Omit Set Names**

-If you have three sets named ``"train"``, ``"dev"``, ``"test"``, and the data format is the same, you can specify the ``fields`` argument in :func:`LanguageProcessing.__init__` by the following code:
+If you have three sets named ``"train"``, ``"dev"``, ``"test"``, and the data format is the same, you can specify the ``fields`` argument in initialization of :class:`LanguageProcessing` by the following code:

 >>> fields = [("post", postField), ("resp", respField)]